-For surgery in neonates, thresholds as in Table 2 may be used as there is no evidence that higher perioperative Hbs are required (for neonates on cardiopulmonary bypass see section 4).
-Large volume transfusion, defined as at least equivalent to a single circulating blood volume (approximately 80 mL/kg for neonate) over 24 hours or 50% of the circulating volume within 3 hours, may be needed for specific types of neonatal surgery e.g. craniofacial or liver surgery.
-If major blood loss (>40 mL/kg) is anticipated, consideration should be given to the use of antifibrinolytic agents such as tranexamic acid although there is little published evidence in neonates undergoing non-cardiac surgery.
-Cell salvage for neonates with large volume blood loss is technically feasible and could be used to reduce allogeneic transfusion as in older children (section 3.2.4).
-For situations of massive haemorrhage in neonates, it seems reasonable for the principles of the management of major bleeding in children to apply (section 5) although there is little evidence for this age group (Diab et al, 2013).
+For surgery in neonates, the thresholds given in Table I may be used, as there is no evidence that higher perioperative Hbs are required (for neonates on cardiopulmonary bypass see Section 4).
+Large volume transfusion, defined as at least equivalent to a single circulating blood volume (approximately 80 ml/kg for neonates) over 24 h or 50% of the circulating volume within 3 h, may be needed for specific types of neonatal surgery, e.g. craniofacial or liver surgery.
+If major blood loss (>40 ml/kg) is anticipated, consideration should be given to the use of antifibrinolytic agents, such as tranexamic acid, although there is little published evidence in neonates undergoing non-cardiac surgery.
+Cell salvage for neonates with large volume blood loss is technically feasible and could be used to reduce allogeneic transfusion as in older children (Section 3.2.4).
+For situations of massive haemorrhage in neonates, it seems reasonable to apply the principles of the management of major bleeding in children (Section 5) although there is little evidence for this age group (Diab et al, 2013).

-There is a risk of hyperkalaemia following large volume transfusions, particularly if infused rapidly (Strauss, 2010b; Vraets et al, 2011; Lee et al, 2014), so it is recommended that red cells for large volume neonatal and infant transfusions (Table 1) are used before the end of Day 5 following donation (and within 24 hours of irradiation) in order to reduce this risk in the recipient (see 4.1 and 7.1.5).
-Rapid transfusion via a central line may represent a particular risk, and the alternative use of large bore (greater than 23g) peripheral lines in small babies may not always be technically feasible.
+There is a risk of hyperkalaemia following large volume transfusions, particularly if infused rapidly (Strauss, 2010b; Vraets et al, 2011; Lee et al, 2014), so it is recommended that red cells for large volume neonatal and infant transfusions (Appendix 1, Table b) are used before the end of Day 5 following donation (and within 24 h of irradiation) in order to reduce this risk in the recipient (see Sections 4.1 and 7.1.5).
+Rapid transfusion via a central line may represent a particular risk, and the alternative use of large bore (greater than 23 g) peripheral lines in small babies may not always be technically feasible.
 Serum electrolyte concentrations should be monitored frequently, including calcium (to prevent hypocalcaemia secondary to citrate overload) and potassium.
 All large volume transfusions should be given via a blood warmer to avoid the development of hypothermia and the core temperature should be monitored, as recommended for adults (NICE, 2008).